diyelectromusic/sdemp/README.md

 All code is provided AS IS with no implied fit for purpose as detailed in the included MIT License.

 All content and code (c) <a rel="me" href="https://mastodon.social/@diyelectromusic">diyelectromusic</a> (Kevin)

+There is no permission, direct or implied, for the contents of this repository to be used for the training of AI systems.